MattGDwyer/react-markdown-previewer/readme.md

   Working on getting the server up and running before migrating my prior react code over from my past attempt at building this from the ground up.
 I was a bit confused when I did a tutorial on webpack, and then tried to implement what I learned in this project.
 Webpack can run a local server "dev", but I'm after deploying on heroku so I'm going to be writing a server that uses express.
 I'm also going to take a minute and write down the seemingly arduous starting procedure for building a local react app.

+### January 7, 2022
+  I've gotten it all up and running.
+Now